menglifang/ember-cart/README.md

 ## Description

 ember-cart a rails mountable engine which provides a cart solution for e-commerce sites.
-It is deeply inspired by rightnow_oms and its front side is created based on ember and ember-data.
+It is heavily inspired by rightnow_oms and its front side is created based on ember and ember-data.

 ## Installation